 "I remember the first day of production.
 I was badly let down and everything seemed to come crashing down around me.
 However, I picked myself up and a few months later, I found my current supplier, who is amazing.
 We've had our hiccups and will probably continue to do so, but we've developed a good relationship, which is fundamental."

-Janan wanted to manufacture her shoes in the UK, but this proved tricky so she started by manufacturing the shoes in China and the purse here in the UK.
+Janan wanted to manufacture her shoes in the UK, but this proved tricky so she started by manufacturing the shoes in China and her purses here in the UK.
 However, that soon became a logistical nightmare so she had to move the whole manufacturing process to China.

 Eventually, Janan approached the British Footwear association for help.
 They were able to put her in touch with a company that enabled her to move some of her manufacturing back to the UK.